ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 composed of the following fields.

 `access` (array of objects/strings):
-: Describes the rights that the client instance is requesting for one or more access tokens to be
+: Describes the rights that the client instance is requesting for the access token to be
     used at the RS.
 REQUIRED.
 See {{resource-access-rights}}.

 `label` (string):